baranov-V-V/HashTable/README.md

 #### Find

-Now since we optimized the slowest part of our hash table, lets look at function which finds elements in hash table.
+Now since we optimized the slowest part of our hash table, lets look at function which is the second in speed.
 After hash is calculated we go down a chain and compare keys in nodes with key to find.
-In order to make it faster we can store key-strings in avx registers (_m256i_ type in C) (because they can store up to 32 bytes and most of the english words are shorter than 32).
+In order to make it faster we can store key-strings in avx registers (_m256i_ type in C) (because they can store up to 32 bytes and most of the english words are shorter than 32 symbols).
 So again we will use intrinsics functions to compare avx registers efficiently.

 Muasurement no. | 1 | 2 | 3 | 4 | 5 | Average
 ----------------|---|---|---|---|---|--------